quicwg/base-drafts/draft-ietf-quic-http.md

 Because the setting has no defined meaning, the value of the setting can be any value the implementation selects.

-Additional settings MAY be defined by extensions to HTTP/3.
+Additional settings can be defined by extensions to HTTP/3; see {{extensions}}
+for more details.

 #### Initialization